rauc/rauc/docs/reference.rst

   .. note::
     This field is not required and not supported for images with ``type=emptyfs``, which creates an empty filesystems without source data.
+    It is also not required and not supported for images with ``type=hashref``, which references an existing slot's content by hash instead of bundling a new image.

   .. important::
     RAUC uses the file name extension and the slot type to decide how to